palakp2709/Figma-Assignment/README.md

-Created a responsive website using pure HTML, CSS, and JAVASCRIPT.
+Created a responsive website using pure HTML, CSS, BOOTSTRAP and JAVASCRIPT.